Language-Research-Technology/ldaca-website/content/news/posts/putting-data-to-work-2/index.md

 <br>

-We also applied a more complex {{< glossary_link display="method" id="methods" >}} for examining clusters of words, a method for which Sam has been developing a tool.
+We also applied a more complex <GlossaryLink display="method" id="methods" /> for examining clusters of words, a method for which Sam has been developing a tool.
 This method starts by clustering words algorithmically according to patterns of co-occurrence across some unit of analysis, in this case, the speech (as discussed above, this is the unit into which proceedings are divided).
 The initial clusters can then be sorted according to how similar they are to the words which occur in speeches which include the word _unparliamentary_.
 We selected the 50 clusters most similar to the unparliamentary speeches and then focused on the 20 most similar words in each of those clusters.
 This analysis confirmed and extended the collocation analysis, and we identified six broad conceptual clusters in the data:
 - procedural
 - type of unparliamentary language
 - uptake of unparliamentary language